Respiratory Syncytial Virus (RSV) in Children

 Antibiotics are not used to treat RSV.
 Treatment for RSV is done to help ease symptoms.
 Treatment varies by how serious the symptoms are.
 It may include:

 More fluids.
 It's very important to make sure your child drinks plenty of fluids.
 If needed, your child will get an IV (intravenous) line to give fluids and electrolytes.

 Oxygen.
 This is extra oxygen given through a mask, nasal prongs, or an oxygen tent.

 Suctioning of mucus.
 A thin tube is put into the lungs to remove extra mucus.

 Bronchodilator medicines.
 These may be used to open your child's airways.
 They are often given in an aerosol mist by a mask or through an inhaler.

 Tube feeding.
 This may be done if a baby has trouble sucking.
 A thin tube is put through the baby’s nose and down into the stomach.
 Liquid nutrition is sent through the tube.

 Mechanical ventilation.
 A child who is very ill may need to be put on a breathing machine (ventilator) to help with breathing.

-Antivirals.
-Some children with severe infections may need treatment with an antiviral medicines.
+Antiviral medicine.
+Some children with severe infections may need treatment with an antiviral medicine.

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.